-Many people think that acrylic nails are maintenance free, but that simply is not true.
+Many people think that acrylic nails are maintenance-free, but that is not true.
 Follow these ten tips to ensure that your acrylics and your natural nails remain in top condition.

 1. Be gentle

 This is the single most important care tip for both real and acrylic nails.
-Don’t use them to open cans, break through tape on packages, or pry things open.
+Please don’t use them to open cans, breakthrough tape on packages, or pry things open.

-You run the risk of not only breaking an acrylic nail, but also of damaging your underlying nail, which can be immensely painful.
-Long nails need to be treated gently, whether acrylic or biologic, and never used for prying.
+You run the risk of not only breaking an acrylic nail but also damaging your underlying nail, which can be immensely painful.
+Long nails need to be treated gently, whether acrylic or biological and never used for prying.

 2. Keep them dry

-If you will be submerging your fingers during any task, such as when washing a pet or gardening, then wear gloves to keep them dry.
+If you are submerging your fingers during any task, such as washing a pet or gardening, wear gloves to keep them dry.
 Dusting your hands with baby powder is also a great way to reduce moisture, but don’t put it on to hands that are already wet.

 3. Attend to damage immediately